jharshit399-ux/olist-ecommerce-sql-analysis/README.md

 - **Tables used:** `orders`, `order_items`, `products`, `customers`, `cat_translation`
 - **Environment:** SQLite, run in a Kaggle notebook
 - Revenue = sum of item `price` (freight excluded); values in Brazilian Reais (R$).

 ## Questions & findings

 **1. How has monthly revenue trended over time?**
-Revenue grew almost **8× in 18 months** — from ~R$120k (Jan 2017) to ~R$920k/month across 2018.
-Growth was steady through 2017, then **November 2017 was the single biggest month (~R$1M, ~1.5× the prior month)**, matching Black Friday and Brazil's year-end "13th salary" season — a predictable peak a business could plan capacity around.
+Revenue grew almost 8x in 18 months, from about BRL 120k (Jan 2017) to about BRL 920k per month across 2018.
+Growth was steady through 2017, then November 2017 was the single biggest month (about BRL 1M, roughly 1.5x the prior month), matching Black Friday and Brazil's "13th salary" season — a predictable peak a business could plan capacity around.

 **2. Which product categories drive the most revenue?**
-Revenue is highly concentrated: of **71 categories**, the **top 5** (health & beauty, watches & gifts, bed/bath/table, sports & leisure, computers & accessories) each earn ~R$0.9–1.3M, while a long tail of ~66 categories contributes very little (smallest under R$1,000).
+Revenue is highly concentrated: of 71 categories, the top 5 (health & beauty, watches & gifts, bed/bath/table, sports & leisure, computers & accessories) each earn about BRL 0.9 to 1.3M, while a long tail of about 66 categories contributes very little (smallest under BRL 1,000).
 A handful of categories carry the business.

 **3. How reliable is delivery against the promised date?**
-Orders take **~12.6 days on average** to arrive, and only **~8% arrive after the estimated date** — so **~92% are on time or early**.
+Orders take about 12.6 days on average to arrive, and only about 8% arrive after the estimated date, so about 92% are on time or early.
 Strong reliability, though it may partly reflect conservative delivery estimates rather than pure speed.

 ## SQL techniques used